How to Change the Name on Your Car Registration

 - Documents proving your legal name change (such as a marriage license, divorce decree or court ordered name change)

 In some states, performing a name change on car registration documents is free.
 In others, a DMV name change requires payment of a fee.
-You can find more details on changing name on car registration by downloading our free and comprehensive guide today.
 You can also learn how to renew your vehicle’s registration and change the address on your car registration by searching our site.